edgeofmagic/large-hashmap/README.md

 entries that share the same hash index within a segment, all located in close proximity to that index in the segment's array structure.
 In addition to establishing a hierarchical structure, these hashing techniques address different problems.
-Extendible hashing manages map growth; hopscotch hashing resolves hash value collisions and distributes map entries in the underlying array for efficient retrieval.
+Extendible hashing manages map growth; hopscotch hashing resolves collisions and distributes map entries in the underlying array for efficient retrieval.
 <h3>Concurrency</h3>
 All operations are thread-safe.
 Retrieval operations do not entail blocking; they